TashaStenner/shea-face/README.md

 When the face is clicked make the eyes turn to the set position.
 When clicked again they return to the default position.
 Create at least 1 unit test

-Extension

-Use a random number API to tell you how many faces to display on the page.